jmitz/daymetpy/README.md

 ![build_status](https://travis-ci.org/ColinTalbert/daymetpy.svg?branch=master)

-## daymetpy: A Python library for accessing Daymet surface weather data
+## DaymetPy: A python library for accessing Daymet surface weather data

-Daymetpy attempts to fill the need for easy, integrated access to gridded daily Daymet weather data.
+DaymetPy attempts to fill the need for easy, integrated access to gridded daily Daymet weather data.
 The data are hosted by the Oak Ridge National Laboratories DAAC and accessed from [their web service](https://daymet.ornl.gov/web_services.html).

 ## Installation